equinor/APS-Facies/docs/aps-user-guide/README.md

 ## APS user guide

-This guide (designed as a mind map with tree structure) reflects the nested structure of the settings in the GUI as documented in the item "Define APS job".
+This user guide reflects the workflow associated with APS and the structure settings of the APS GUI (RMS plugin).

 Other items are: